 The SAWTA Program

 SAWTA stands for Swiss American Watchmakers Training Alliance.
 The Swiss American Watchmakers Training Alliance (SAWTA) currently collaborates with the three largest watchmaking schools in the United States, having a combined capacity of 42 students per year.
-These schools are the Lititz Watch Technicum, the Watchmaking Department at OSUIT, and the Watchmaking Department of the North Seattle Community College.
-AWCI is instrumental in supporting SAWTA with their exam assessment expertise.
+These schools are the Lititz Watch Technicum, the School of Watchmaking at OSUIT, and the Watchmaking Department of the North Seattle Community College.

 Students of the SAWTA curriculum receive an intense and comprehensive training in all relevant aspects of high grade after-sales service.
 Its contents consist of movement service, case and bracelet repair and refinishing, estimating, parts logistics, quality control and customer consultation.
 The SAWTA certificate, which is granted upon successful completion of a two-year curriculum, includes various examinations.
 It testifies to the skills and knowledge required for a wide array of career opportunities in the field of watchmaking.
 This profile ranges from an independent watchmaker in a retail environment, where a wide variety of tasks are performed, to a service center setting with a high degree of specialization.

 A project-oriented pedagogical approach, using exclusively high quality training materials, tools and equipment, provides a balanced development of technical skills and theoretical background knowledge.
 This is essential to impart the strong problem-solving skills needed to succeed in demanding positions, and to build solid careers in the high-grade watch service.